The Bronfman Fellowship

-The Bronfman Fellowship's network of over 1,400 alumni include 8 Rhodes Scholars, 2 Schwarzman Scholars, 4 Supreme Court clerks, 18 Fulbright Scholars, 35 Wexner Fellows and 27 Dorot Fellows.

-Their 2011 applicant to Fellow ratio was 12:1, whereas Yale’s was 14:1 and Harvard’s 16:1.
-The Bronfman Fellowship has been listed by Chuck Hughes, former Senior Admissions Officer at Harvard, in his book, "What it Really Takes to Get Into the Ivy League and other Highly Selective Colleges" as one of the programs which "act as filters for admissions officers to validate candidates who have been similarly identified by other organizations for talent and promise."
+The Bronfman Fellowship's network of over 1,400 alumni include 9 Rhodes Scholars, 2 Schwarzman Scholars, 20 Fulbright Scholars, 35 Wexner Fellows and 27 Dorot Fellows.
+The 2011 applicant to Fellow ratio was 12:1.
+Chuck Hughes, former Senior Admissions Officer at Harvard, described the Fellowship as one of the programs which "act as filters for admissions officers to validate candidates who have been similarly identified by other organizations for talent and promise."

 History

 The Bronfman Fellowship was founded in 1987 by Edgar M. Bronfman, in response to what he perceived as a lack of dialogue among the various Jewish denominations in North America.
-Edgar also dreamed of a "renaissance of Torah study," in which all Jews would not only be welcomed into the dialogue but would also be equipped with the thoughtfulness and Jewish literacy to engage in serious study of Jewish texts.
+Edgar also dreamed of a renaissance of Torah study, in which all Jews would not only be welcomed into the dialogue but would also be equipped with the thoughtfulness and Jewish literacy to engage in serious study of Jewish texts.
 In 1998, the organization launched Amitei Bronfman, its program for young Israelis.
-Today, the Bronfman Fellowship is one of the most well-respected youth programs in the Jewish nonprofit space.

-Educational philosophy
+Educational Philosophy

-The Bronfman Fellowship's "Bronfmanim Impact Framework" outlines four core developmental goals for Fellows: Community Builders, Deep Thinkers, Moral Voices, and Cultural Creators.
+The Bronfman Fellowship's "Bronfmanim Impact Framework" outlines the four core developmental goals for Fellows: Community Builders, Deep Thinkers, Moral Voices, and Cultural Creators.
 Their methodology for achieving these goals is grounded both in experiential learning and in Jewish text study, facilitated by professional rabbis and Jewish educators who share the Fellowship's philosophical commitments.
 The Fellowship places particular emphasis on the intellectual autonomy of the young Fellows, rather than on any one particular worldview or mode of Jewish practice.

 The Fellowship utilizes Jewish text study as a central pedagogical framework.
 A broad variety of works serve as jumping-off points for conversation, including canonical texts such as the Tanakh and the Talmud, philosophy, literature, poetry, and visual art.

 The Bronfman Fellowship's pedagogy is also relational, with knowledge emerging not from one rabbi or text but from ongoing conversations among Fellows and faculty.
 One of the first traditional texts which each Fellowship cohort studies is a famous line of Pirkei Avot which translates to “make for yourself a teacher, acquire for yourself a friend.”
 This text is used to introduce one of the core tenets of the program: that connecting with others and engaging in challenging dialogue with them allows friends to become teachers, and teachers to become friends.
 The Fellowship intentionally selects as religiously and politically diverse a cohort as possible.